-Following is a general, simplified, explanation of how the Maine estate tax works.
-The first $2 million of a resident decedent’s estate is exempt from tax.
-The tax is 8% on the amount between $2 million and $5 million; 10% on the amount between $5 million and $8 million, and 12% on the excess.
-For a nonresident decedent, a pro‑forma federal Form 706 is required, showing all the property of the decedent, wherever located, which is subject to the federal estate tax.
-The Maine estate tax is calculated as if all the decedent’s property shown on the pro-forma 706 were taxable by Maine, applying the $2 million exemption.
-Then, using the asset values shown on the pro‑forma 706, the percentage of the nonresident decedent’s taxable estate which is Maine real estate and tangible personal property is multiplied by the Maine estate tax on the entire estate to determine the actual Maine estate tax due on the nonresident’s estate.
-(For example, $5 million taxable nonresident estate, $1 million Maine property; Maine estate tax on a resident estate estate would be 8% of $3 million, or $240,000; Maine property is 20% of the entire estate, so the Maine estate tax is 20% of $240,000, or $48,000.
-(Hopefully the Maine property is not also taxed in the state of decedent’s residence.)
+The following is a general, simplified, explanation of how the Maine estate tax works.
+The first $5.8 million of a resident decedent’s estate is exempt from tax.
+The tax is 8% on the amount between $5.8 million and $8.8 million; 10% on the amount between $8.8 million and $11.8 million, and 12% on the excess.
+For a nonresident decedent, a pro forma federal Form 706 is required, showing all the property of the decedent, wherever located, which is subject to the federal estate tax.
+The Maine estate tax is calculated as if all the decedent’s property shown on the pro-forma 706 were taxable by Maine, applying the $5.8 million exemption.
+Then, using the asset values shown on the pro forma 706, the percentage of the nonresident decedent’s taxable estate which is Maine real estate and tangible personal property is multiplied by the Maine estate tax on the entire estate to determine the actual Maine estate tax due on the nonresident’s estate.

 Tax Trap for the Unwary: There may be a Maine estate tax liability on Maine real estate owned by a nonresident couple when the first spouse dies, even if they owned the Maine property as joint tenants and may have expected that the marital deduction would avoid the Maine estate tax.
 The marital deduction from the Maine estate tax is only available by making a Maine QTIP election.
 Nonresidents who own property in Maine need to include Maine-specific provisions in their estate planning documents to avoid or minimize the amount of Maine estate tax due.